schizoidnightmares/absurdrealms.com/gallery.md

 2 images
 {: .cap}

-Amateur placeholder art created by Schizoid Nightmares, derived from AI
+Amateur placeholder art created by Schizoid Nightmares, derived from AI (<a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">CC BY 4.0</a>)

 {% include gallery.html author="AID" %}